mahdi-abdelkebir/daily_voice/README.md

 - [ ] Weather
 - [ ] Spotify

+You can select a phrase to trigger which service (maybe mutiple at same time).

 # Other fonctionalities:

 Other than voice messaging for your API outputs, you can set specific API parameters from the Settings menu, set which will summarize on 'Summary'.
 I also used quite a bit of time to make it easier to add new APIs for possible future usage.